Lucarda/pdvst-0.52/README.md

     PARAMETER<integer> = <float>
     Defines the parameter values for the last declared program. <float> must be between 0 and 1 inclusive.

+    PROGRAMSARECHUNKS = <TRUE/FALSE>
+    Save and Get Pd lists in .fxp file via ([s svstdata] and [r rvstdata]) Some hosts don't work correctly with this.
+    If in doubt just use FALSE.

 # Pd/VST audio/midi Communication